g0sha1337/TgBotSendingTool/README.md

 # TgBotSenderTool
-Tool for sending advertising or any other notifications to the id-database of your telegram bot
+Tool for sending advertising or any other notifications to the id-database in your telegram bot